Learning to Generate All Feasible Actions: Related Work

-For robotic grasping, \cite{kalashnikov2018scalable} propose using \gls*{drl} to find optimal grasps through interaction with multiple real-world robots.
-If the goal is to find grasping poses explicitly to be used as the target of a classical controller, supervised learning techniques are often utilized (\cite{kleeberger2020survey}).
+For robotic grasping, the authors in~\cite{kalashnikov2018scalable} propose using DRL to find optimal grasps through interaction with multiple real-world robots.
+If the goal is to find grasping poses explicitly to be used as the target of a classical controller, supervised learning techniques are often utilized \cite{kleeberger2020survey}.
 To support various downstream tasks, it would be necessary to find all feasible grasps.
-To this end, the action space is typically discretized and grasping success is estimated for each discrete action through heat-maps.
-This can be learned supervised (\cite{kumra2020antipodal, morrison2020learning}) or self-supervised (\cite{zeng2020tossingbot}). \cite{zeng2020tossingbot} explicitly utilize structure given by spatial equivariances.
-We aim to find a solution that needs neither discretization nor to make use of the structure as these requirements restrict applicability to planar picking in carefully crafted environments.
+To this end, the action space is typically discretized, and grasping success is estimated for each discrete action through heat-maps.
+This can be learned using supervised \cite{kumra2020antipodal, morrison2020learning} or self-supervised \cite{zeng2020tossingbot} methods. \cite{zeng2020tossingbot} explicitly utilizes the structure given by spatial equivariances.
+We aim to find a solution that needs neither discretization nor the use of the structure, as these requirements are specific to grasping and also restrict applicability to planar picking in carefully crafted environments.